JoseLoarca/ai201-project4-provenance-guard/planning.md

 stylometrics returned `0.20`(likely human).
 Both scores are on opposite ends.
 We performn a divergence check using the following formula: `abs(llm_score - stylometrics_score) = divergence`, if the divergence is higher than `0.4`, both sides are contradicting each other = clear uncertainty.
-If there is clear uncertainty, a final confidence score of `0.5` is forced, which will later fall under the uncertain label.
+If there is clear uncertainty, a final confidence score of `0.5` is forced.

-Before producing a final label, we **map the final confidence score to internal labels**:
-1. Clearly AI-generated
-2. Borderline: lightly edited AI output
-3. Uncertain
-4. Borderline: formal human writing
-5. Clearly human written

-Internal labels will be mapped like this:
+A label is then generated based on the following thresholds:
-* final_score >= 0.82  →  clearly AI generated
+* final_score >= 0.90  →  clearly AI
-* final_score >= 0.65  →  borderline: lightly edited AI output
+* final_score >= 0.70  →  likely AI
-* final_score >= 0.35  →  uncertain
+* final_score >= 0.30  →  uncertain
-* final_score >= 0.18  →  borderline: formal human writing
+* final_score >= 0.10  →  likely human
-* final_score <  0.18  →  clearly human written
+* final_score <  0.10  →  clearly human

 These specifics numbers are built outward from 0.5 in a symmetric way, the idea behind this is to have the system treat 'likely AI' and 'likely human' with the same bar, it doesn't favor any side:
 ```
 The center here is 0.5:
-* 0.35 and 0.65 are both 0.15 away from 0.5
+* 0.30 and 0.70 are both 0.20 away from 0.5
-* 0.18 and 0.82 are both 0.32 away from 0.5
+* 0.10 and 0.90 are both 0.40 away from 0.5
-* the band on the left mirrors the band on the right, where 0.18 is the human equivalent of 0.82, and
+* the band on the left mirrors the band on the right, where 0.10 is the human equivalent of 0.90, and
-0.35 is the human equivalent of 0.65.
+0.30 is the human equivalent of 0.70.

-0.0 -------- 0.18 -------- 0.35 -------- 0.65 -------- 0.82 -------- 1.0
+0.0 -------- 0.10 -------- 0.30 -------- 0.70 -------- 0.90 -------- 1.0
-     clearly      borderline     uncertain     borderline     clearly
+     clearly      likely       uncertain      likely        clearly
       human        human                       AI             AI
 ```

-The goal of the internal labels is to have a transparent and testable logic.

-The final step is to collapse internal labels into the final labels the user will see:

-* clearly AI → high-confidence AI
-* lightly edited AI output → uncertain (not high-confidence)
-* uncertain → uncertain
-* formal human writing → uncertain (not high-confidence)
-* clearly human written → high-confidence human

-Depending on the label, these are the messages that could be used:
+Depending on the label, these are the messages that an end user could see:
-* high-confidence AI: "This content was assessed as AI-generated (X% confidence)."
+* clearly AI: `"This content was assessed as AI-generated (X% confidence)."`
-* high-confidence human: "This content was assessed as human-written (X% confidence)."
+* likely AI: `"This content was likely AI-generated (X% confidence)."`
-* uncertain: "This content could not be confidently attributed (X% confidence).
-Attribution is uncertain."
+* uncertain: `"This content could not be confidently attributed.
+Attribution is uncertain."`

-The goal of the transparency label is to communicate the attribution result in plain language and make the confidence level meaningful to a non-technical reader.
-The flow ends after returning a final label that the user sees.
+* likely human: `"This content was likely human-written (X% confidence)."`
+* clearly human: `"This content was assessed as human-written (X% confidence)."`

+Lastly, both the label and the attribution are returned.
+This is where the flow ends.

 ---
 ### Detection Signals